 - Using extremely low voltage LED lighting in all new construction and remodeling projects

-- Using our award-winning eDiscovery and due diligence system to significantly reduce the amount of paper required for litigation and corporate transactions
+- Our award-winning eDiscovery and due diligence document automation system significantly reduces the amount of paper required for litigation and corporate transactions

 - Implementing double-sided printing and copying as defaults

 - Instituting paperless policies in various practice groups and departments

 - Replacing bottled water with pitchers of water for all internal and client meetings, and banning plastic straws

 - Using compostable plates and utensils in all offices